-I have been working as an assistant professor at the Department of Physics, Indian Institute of Technology, Hyderabad.
-After finishing my PhD in Astrophysics from the Tata Institute of Fundamental Research (TIFR), Mumbai, in 2015 (in collaboration with Pt Ravishankar Shukla University, Raipur), I joined the Inter-University Centre for Astronomy and Astrophysics, Pune, as a postdoctoral fellow for in-orbit instrument calibration of ISRO’s space mission AstroSat.
+I am currently working as an assistant professor at the Department of Physics, Indian Institute of Technology, Hyderabad.
+After finishing my PhD in Astrophysics from the Tata Institute of Fundamental Research (TIFR), Mumbai, in 2015 (Thesis submission center: Pt Ravishankar Shukla University, Raipur), I joined the Inter-University Centre for Astronomy and Astrophysics, Pune, as a postdoctoral fellow for in-orbit instrument calibration of ISRO’s space mission AstroSat.
 Later, I received the Newton International Fellowship, awarded by the Royal Society, UK, and moved to the Department of Astronomy at the University of Southampton in the UK for further research on reverberation mapping of Active Galactic Nuclei.

 I have established an advanced Darksky Observatory at IIT Hyderabad, hosting a 0.5m telescope for astronomical research.